ultasun/miguel_mega_flask/README.md

 The *LibreTranslate* mirror may need to be updated, since these are ran on an ad-hoc basis.
 See the [mirror list](https://github.com/LibreTranslate/LibreTranslate#mirrors) and update the `LIBRETRANSLATE_MIRROR` value in `.flaskenv` to an appropriate value.
 In addition, if selecting to use the official mirror, an API key is required, and this key must be set under `LIBRETRANSLATE_API_KEY`.

-# Important Notes (flask-sqlalchemy, flask-migrate)
+# Important Notes flask-sqlalchemy & flask-migrate on Alpine Linux
-The `requirements.txt` file will not install `flask-sqlaclhemy` and `flask-migrate`
+The `requirements.txt` file will not install `flask-sqlaclhemy` and `flask-migrate`, because `pip` will attempt to use `gcc` to begin building things, which is undesirable when using *Alpine Linux* in a *Docker* container.
+The point of using *Alpine Linux* in a *Docker* container is to minimize image size, and installing a build environment will thwart that goal.

-- On Alpine in a Docker container:
+If using *Alpine Linux* in a *Docker* container:
 	- `pip install flask-sqlalchemy` will fail, so enable the Alpine *testing* repository to install:
 		- `apk add py3-flask-migrate`
 		- `apk add py3-flask-sqlalchemy`
 	- Connect to the container with an updated `PYTHONPATH` environment variable:
 		- `docker exec -e PYTHONPATH="/usr/lib/python3.10/site-packages" -it MyContainerNameOrId /bin/sh`
+	- Install the remaining *Microblog* requirements:
+		- `pip install -r requirements.txt`

+**Note** There seems to be no point in using *venv* or any other virtual environment system for *Python* because, this is already running in a *Docker* container.

 # Logging via Emails
 Chapter 7 is about logging.
 The microblog system developed in this series has the ability to email certain logs after certain error conditions occur.